Skip to main content

 Immediately After

-• Vision may be blurry (from numbing drops, antiseptic, or air bubbles)
+• Vision may be blurry from numbing drops, antiseptic, medication, or tiny air bubbles

-• Eye may be red where needle entered
+• The eye may be red where the needle entered

-• Pressure sensation for a few hours is normal
+• Pressure or scratchiness for a few hours is common

 First Few Days